hofin34/modulog/README.md

 CMLIB_DIR - if you set BRINGAUTO_SYSTEM_DEP to OFF, then you have to set path to [cmakelib] in this variable

+BRINGAUTO_TESTS - if on, then test target is generated.
+You can run them after `make` with `ctest --verbose`

 ## Dependencies